hpdobrica/digital-garden-public/Safer way to amend a git commit.md

 date : 14-02-2023
 ---

-When you amend a git commit, you will have to force push it to remote, which can cause you to overwrite someone's commit which was pushed in the meantime.
+When you amend a [[Git]] commit, you will have to force push it to remote, which can cause you to overwrite someone's commit which was pushed in the meantime.

 Using push flag `--force-with-lease` instead of `--force` will not allow you to force push your amended commit if it would overwrite a commit on the remote.
 You will get an error, pull the remote changes and just repeat the push command.